Pi31415926535892/SpinnyWheels/README.md

 - The main object can only have casters as children, any non-caster children will also be treated as casters.
 - Multiple rigs cannot be made.

+Please report any other bugs in the "Issues" page on GitHub.

 ---

 ## Version